Every day, 1.87 million Melburnians flush or drain 2.4 billion litres of wastewater that goes to our water recycling plants for treatment.

 What to do if the blockage is in my home

 It’s your responsibility to unblock it.
 If you’re the owner, you’ll need to contact a licensed plumber to fix the blockage.
-If you’re a tenant, contact your landlord or agent as soon as you can.
+If you’re a renter, contact your rental provider or agent as soon as you can.

 What if I don’t know where the blockage is coming from?

 If it’s not clear if the blockage is on your property or in our sewer, we can send a crew to check it out.
 If the blockage is on our side, we’ll pay for its repair.

 If the blockage is in your pipes, you’ll need to engage and pay for a licensed plumber to fix it.
 Your plumber can use the SEWmap app to identify current water and sewer locations.